 As you progress inland to Ouistreham there are many commemorative plaques to Free French Commandos.
 On the southbound D514 stands a Liberation Monument remembering Kieffer’s 4th Commando unit.

-The beach at Sword is a great site for visitors, particularly those interested in the British stories from D-Day.
+Sword Beach is a great site for visitors, particularly those interested in the British stories from D-Day.
 Nearby museums include the Commando No. 4 Museum and the “Grand Bunker” Museum of the Atlantic Wall.
 The area is particularly handy for anyone visiting who arrives by ferry in Ouistreham port.
+This post makes up part of our travel diary from the 70th-anniversary of D-Day in Normandy 2014.